 Belleville Shoe Manufacturing Co was started up in 1904 by a small group of local businessmen from the Belleville, Illinois area.
-As a successful venture, they received a large military contract in 1917 which evolved into a long-term relationship.
+As a successful venture, they received a large military contract in 1917, which evolved into a long-term relationship.
 Belleville is now the largest military supplier with a tactical research division focused on the R&D of improved military footwear.
-Belleville manufactures all of their footwear in the USA and they make a full line of women’s work boots as well.
+Belleville manufactures all of its footwear in the USA, and they make a full line of women’s work boots as well.

 What We Like and Don’t Like About Belleville Hot Weather Tactical Steel Toe Boots